 How to use it

 - Prepare the original and the mould box.
 Clean the original piece thoroughly and build the mould box to the appropriate size.
-Apply a release agent such as Ferosil V 32 if the original material could adhere to the silicone.
+Apply a Release agent such as Ferosil V 32 if the original material could bond to the silicone.

 - Weigh the components.
 Mix 100 parts of base (component A) with 5 parts of catalyst (component B) by weight.
-A precision scale is essential to respect the ratio.
+A precision scale is essential to maintain the correct ratio.

 - Mix thoroughly.
 Stir slowly and evenly for 2-3 minutes, scraping the sides and bottom of the container carefully to avoid uncatalysed areas.

 - Degas if you have a vacuum chamber.
-Applying vacuum for 1-2 minutes removes air bubbles and improves detail reproduction.
-If you don't have a vacuum chamber, pour in a thin stream from height to reduce air incorporation.
+Applying vacuum for 1-2 minutes eliminates air bubbles and improves detail reproduction.
+If you don't have a vacuum chamber, pour in a thin stream from a height to reduce air entrapment.

 - Pour over the original.
 Do so slowly and continuously, starting from the lowest point of the mould box so that air is displaced upwards.
-If you need higher viscosity for vertical applications, add Thixo Additive before catalysing.
+If you need higher viscosity for vertical applications, add Thixo Additive before adding the catalyst.

-- Wait for full cure.
-Allow to cure for 4-5 hours at room temperature (minimum 20 °C) without moving the mould.
-At low temperatures the cure time increases; avoid working below 15 °C.
+- Allow full cure.
+Leave to cure for 4-5 hours at room temperature (minimum 20°C) without moving the mould.
+At lower temperatures the cure time increases; avoid working below 15°C.

 Temperature and humidity: key factors in curing

 Condensation silicones cure by reacting with ambient moisture.
 In very dry environments (relative humidity below 40%) the cure may slow down or remain incomplete in the inner areas of the mould.
-The ideal conditions are between 20 °C and 25 °C with a relative humidity of 50-60%.
-If the workshop is dry, slightly humidifying the environment speeds up the process.
+Ideal working conditions are between 20°C and 25°C with a relative humidity of 50-60%.
+If your workshop is dry, slightly humidifying the environment will speed up the process.

-How to make the most of translucency when marking the parting line
+How to make the most of the translucency when marking the parting line

 The great advantage of EASYCLEAR over opaque silicones is that you can mark the parting line from the outside of the cured mould, without having to open it blind.
 Once cured, place the mould over a light source and use a marker or needle to trace the cut path before inserting the scalpel.
 This reduces the risk of damaging the original piece or the mould cavity itself.

-If you need to reduce the working time or cure time, you can use the EasyCat 3520 Catalyst as an accelerator.
-Bear in mind that increasing the catalyst proportion above the recommended ratio can reduce the final mechanical properties of the mould: always adjust within the margins indicated by the manufacturer.
+If you need to reduce the pot life or cure time, you can use the EasyCat 3520 Catalyst as an accelerator.
+Bear in mind that increasing the catalyst proportion beyond the recommended ratio can reduce the final mechanical properties of the mould: always adjust within the margins specified by the manufacturer.

 Frequently asked questions